Jay Rodne: Career

 Rodne was the primary sponsor for 13 bills in the 2015–2016 session.
 His most recent co-sponsored bill was HB 2453 that passed unanimously and is designed to improve oversight at state mental hospitals.
 His committee assignments included Transportation, Health Care and Wellness, and Judiciary, where he was the ranking minority member.

 Rodne is a Colonel in the USMC Reserve.
 He has been the commanding officer of 4th Landing Support Battalion, headquartered in Fort Lewis, Washington.
 He deployed overseas as part of Operation Iraqi Freedom in 2003.
 During his active duty years, he deployed to Operation Restore Hope in Somalia and Operation Desert Shield/Desert Storm in the Persian Gulf War.

 Comments about Islam

 Following the November 2015 Paris attacks which ISIS claimed responsibility for, Rodne made a Facebook post claiming that President Obama "wants to import 1.5 million Muslims into the U.S." The Seattle Times found Rodne's claim to be false.
-After receiving criticism for his comments, Rodney said, "The majority of the world's 1.2 billion Muslims are peaceful and want nothing more than to live in peace.
+After receiving criticism for his comments, Rodne said, "The majority of the world's 1.2 billion Muslims are peaceful and want nothing more than to live in peace.
 And if they are here in America, they want nothing more than to live and enjoy our freedoms."